 The men and women’s fields are made up of 60 players who will have qualified through the world ranking systems.

-The top 15 in the world rankings on June 22 for men and June 28 for women will qualify automatically but only up to four players from each country can qualify this way.
+The top 15 in the world rankings on June 21, 2021 for men and June 28, 2021 for women qualified automatically – but only up to four players from each country can qualify this way.
 In the event that there are more than four from one nation inside the top 15, the lowest ranked would miss out.

-To make up the rest of the field players will qualify based on their ranking outside of the top 15 up to a maximum of two players per country.
+To make up the rest of the field players qualified based on their ranking outside of the top 15 up to a maximum of two players per country.
 If there are already two or more qualified inside the top 15 then no further additions will be made.

 The likes of Dustin Johnson, Brooks Koepka and Sergio Garcia have opted out of playing, while none of the 2016 medallists – Justin Rose, Henrik Stenson and Matt Kuchar – have qualified.